-The Director of Assessment, Planning and Accreditation, as well as the Office of Academic Affairs, work collaboratively to determine individual student's eligibility for promotion or graduation, consider the results of the student assessments and reports concerning attendance, and monitor conduct and potential professionalism issues.
-Students who fail to make satisfactory academic progress through the curriculum may be remediated.
+The Director of Assessment, Planning and Accreditation, as well as the Office of Academic Affairs, work collaboratively to determine each individual student's eligibility for promotion or graduation, consider the results of the student assessments and reports concerning attendance, and monitor conduct and potential professionalism issues.
+Students who fail to make satisfactory academic progress through the curriculum may be allowed to remediate.